VMLYR/journey-driven-development/README.md

-# Journey Driven Development Book
+# Journey-Driven Development Book

-This repository contains the files you need to publish the Journey Driven Development book as a PDF (or other Pandoc supported output).
+This repository contains the files you need to publish the Journey-Driven Development book as a PDF (or other Pandoc supported output).

 ## Getting Started